What is Azure Active Directory?

 Note: To be able to set this integration up, you’ll have to have the correct permissions in Azure which is Global Admin.
 Also, this integration needs to be set up using the Kisi master account, essentially the login you used to create the place.

-*Important* - Emails added must be active email addresses.
-Otherwise, they will be blacklisted by Kisi's mail servers.
+Emails added must be active email addresses.
+If an account with an inactive mailbox is added into Kisi as a member, email delivery will fail, and the account will automatically be blacklisted by Kisi's mail servers.

 Log in with your master Kisi account, then click on the place and go to Integrations.

 1. Click on Add Integration, give it a descriptive name and select Azure Active Directory User Import from the dropdown.

 2. Click on Authorize with Microsoft and you’ll be redirected to the Microsoft Authentication screen.